-Ice your injured hip flexor muscles to relieve pain and reduce swelling.
-The ice will slow the bleeding of torn muscle fibers and prevent more swelling, according to MayoClinic.com.
+Ice your injured hip muscles to relieve pain and reduce swelling for the first few days after injury.
+The ice will slow the bleeding of torn muscle fibers and prevent more swelling, according to the Mayo Clinic.
 Ice every two to three hours for three days.

 Wrap your ice pack with a towel to keep it from touching your skin.